 We partnered with WVDNR in 2006 to establish our Master Naturalist program, which is the official Master Naturalist Chapter for the Eastern Panhandle.

-Learn more about our Potomac Valley Chapter, including dates and places for 2013 classes, and find volunteer projects by clicking on the blue link.
+Learn more about our Potomac Valley Chapter, including dates and places for 2014 classes, and find volunteer projects by clicking on the blue link (to be updated soon!)
 We're also on Facebook.

 Those who complete our program are certified by the state as West Virginia Master Naturalists.
 This qualifies them to assist with natural resource activities in various ways, such as volunteering in state parks, assisting educators with instruction, participating in wildlife surveys, and other citizen science activities.

 Enrollment is limited to 20 persons a year.
 Participants receive 64 hours of classroom and field instruction in a broad range of natural history and environmental education topics.
 Instructional sessions are held weekends from March through October in areas around the WV Eastern Panhandle, often at the National Conservation Training Center just outside Shepherdstown and Cacapon State Park near Berkeley Springs.

 Program participants must also complete a minimum of 30 hours of volunteer service to become fully certified.
 To remain certified, they must participate in 8 hours of training and 16 hours of volunteer service every year.
 Here is a list of citizen science projects (although there are many others!)

 The cost to enroll is $300, which covers all classes and instruction for you to complete the program.
 Partial scholarships are available.